bwenden/bwenden/_pages/about.md

   - /about.html
 ---

-I am a junior research at Inra Bordeaux-Aquitaine (France), in the [UMR1332 Biologie du Fruit et Pathologie laboratory](https://www6.bordeaux-aquitaine.inra.fr/bfp_eng/).
+I am a research scientist at Inra Bordeaux-Aquitaine (France), in the [UMR1332 Biologie du Fruit et Pathologie laboratory](https://www6.bordeaux-aquitaine.inra.fr/bfp_eng/).
 I like to define myself as a multi-disciplinary scientist, having carried out several systems biology projects on different plant species.
 After studying green pea and _Arabidopsis thaliana_, I have now moved to fruit trees.

 I study the adaptation of cherry tree to climate change through modelling.
 I integrate large datasets of climatic, phenotypic and genomic data into a descriptive and predictive model of the phenological stages of cherry tree, with the ultimate aim of selecting the right plant material adapted to future climate conditions with guaranteed fruit quality.